 The challenge of planning when the future is unpredictable

-All good professional futurists will tell you that the future cannot be predicted, an idea that is increasingly mainstream.
-Yet despite recognizing the patent truth of this fact (evidenced by surprises in markets, electoral politics and culture), organizational leaders rely on planning tools that assume that the future will be like the past, and thus can be predicted.
-This is at least in part because of the paradox that planning in an unpredictable world suggests it is genuinely difficult to visualize how to plan for what cannot be predicted.
+All good professional futurists will tell you that the future cannot be predicted, an increasingly mainstream idea.
+Despite recognizing the patent truth of this fact (evidenced by surprises in markets, electoral politics and culture), organizational leaders rely on planning tools that assume that the future will be like the past and thus can be predicted.
+This is at least partly because of the paradox that planning in an unpredictable world suggests it is genuinely difficult to visualize how to plan for what cannot be predicted.
 How would you start?

-We propose beginning with a precise understanding of complex systems, which is our strategic foresight term for this week.
-This term comes from complexity science, a framework that has provided a theoretical basis to better understand why the world is unpredictable.
+We propose beginning with a precise understanding of complex systems, our strategic foresight term for this week.
+This term comes from complexity science, a framework that has provided a theoretical basis to understand better why the world is unpredictable.
 This framework can help decision-makers model how events in a complex environment could unfold, rather than seeking to reduce their complexity (which cannot be done).

 The definition of a complex system

-- information processing: the use of information from interna and external environments.
+- Information processing: the use of information from internal and external environments.

 (list adapted from Dr. Melanie Mitchell’s, Complexity: A Guided Tour)

 From the point of view of complexity science, complex systems are distinct from complicated systems.
 Complicated systems can have many components and can be challenging to understand.
-Nevertheless, a complicated system (such as the engine of an airplane, for example) can be reduced to its component parts.
-Complex systems cannot be reduced in the same way because their components may change in response to their immediate environment; they are dynamic, rather than static.
+Nevertheless, you can reduce a complicated system, like an airplane’s engine, for example, to its component parts.
+Complex systems cannot be reduced in the same way because their components may change in response to their immediate environment; they are dynamic rather than static.

 The characteristics of complex systems make their behavior in the future difficult to predict or forecast, and the tools required to understand the potential futures of a complex environment are different from those required to understand a complicated system.